Release the Fear has been designated as a Character Education Provider by the Arizona Department of Education (ADE).

 ~ Arizona Department of Education (ADE)

 VAK (Visual, Auditory and Kinesthetic) Learning uses the three main sensory receivers: Visual, Auditory, and Kinesthetic (movement) to determine the dominant learning style.
-It is sometimes known as VAKT (Visual, Auditory, Kinesthetic, & Tactile).
+This form of learning is sometimes known as VAKT (Visual, Auditory, Kinesthetic, & Tactile).
 It is based on modalities—channels by which human expression can take place and is composed of a combination of perception and memory.

 At the end of a 3-day workshop, participants create a group painting to present to the public; an expression created by persons from multiple perspectives can be harmonious and unifying.
 This can not only be a healing experience for the group but also a community awareness campaign, sharing a message of decreased violence of all types.

 Participants realize that they are not alone in their fears and that their dreams can become reality.
 By introducing new and fresh perspectives through the power of the creative process, participants learn to embrace life and fully realize its endless possibilities.
-Shifting awareness, turns Pain into the means of Bridging their Possibilities, participants become enlightened about their Purpose and lead a productive life.
+Shifting awareness, turns pain into the means of Bridging their Possibilities.
+Participants become enlightened about their purpose(s) and lead productive lives.